ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Customizing CKEditor Preset or Version

-By default, the `CKEditor` Angular component loads the [Standard preset](https://ckeditor.com/docs/ckeditor4/latest/examples/standardpreset.html) of the latest CKEditor 4 release from the <a href="https://cdn.ckeditor.com/">CDN</a> when creating the first editor.
+By default, the `CKEditor` Angular component loads the [Standard-all preset](https://ckeditor.com/cke4/presets-all) of the latest CKEditor 4 release from the <a href="https://cdn.ckeditor.com/">CDN</a> when creating the first editor.
 This behavior can be altered by setting the value of the `editorUrl` attribute in the template to point to the desired CKEditor location:

 ```html
 <ckeditor editorUrl="https://your-website.example/ckeditor/ckeditor.js"></ckeditor>